Youth Innovations Test Grant

 • Religious entities established for the observation of religious beliefs, including, but not limited to, churches, temples, mosques and synagogues.

-• Groups or projects that are part of an existing organization (not-for-profit or for profit organizations)
+• Groups or projects that are part of an existing organization (only applicable for not-for-profit or for profit organizations).

 Project eligibility